 Is it possible that how things “really” or “truly” are is very different from how they appear to us?
 Could it be, for example, that the “real world” in which we believe ourselves to live is actually a computer program, á la The Matrix?
 If not, then how can we know that this is not the case – what is our evidence or justification for ruling out, with certainty, such a scenario?
 What, if any, are the implications of skeptical scenarios for more ordinary knowledge – what, if anything, can we, as believers aiming at knowledge, learn from such apparently fantastic and improbable hypotheses?
 And would it make any ethical difference – would our lives be better or worse off, and in what ways – if we actually are living in the Matrix?

 Alex Rigas holds an M.A. and an M.Phil. in philosophy from Columbia University.
 His research has been mainly in 19th- and 20th-century European philosophy, especially Martin Heidegger.
-He has taught at Columbia and New York University, and his teaching interests include political and social philosophy, ethics, and metaphysics and epistemology.
-Alex believes that philosophy matters to and is for everyone, and he continues to facilitate philosophical discussions with non-academic audiences as a participant in the Columbia Department of Philosophy’s outreach program, Rethink.
+He has taught at Columbia and New York University, and his teaching interests include political, social, and legal philosophy, ethics, and metaphysics and epistemology.
+Alex believes that philosophy matters to and is for everyone.
+He currently works as a tutor in college and high school humanities and social sciences.